penseipublicidade/website/docs/controls/text.md

 ### `selectable`

-`True` if text should be selectable.
+Whether the text should be selectable.

+Defaults to `False`.

 ### `semantics_label`